 PRSA Puget Sound annually accepts applications for the Sally Heet Memorial Scholarship and the Horace and Susie Revels Cayton Scholarship.
-Each scholarship is worth up to $3,000 and honors outstanding college students pursuing a career in public relations.
-Applications for both scholarships are due by May 15 each year, unless otherwise posted.
-Update: The 2021 scholarship application deadline has been extended to June 30, 2021.
+Each scholarship is worth up to $3,500 and honors outstanding college students pursuing a career in public relations.
+Applications for the 2021 scholarships are due by May 31, 2021.

 Donate to the PRSA Puget Sound scholarship fund: